jazzband/django-constance/docs/index.rst

 not found in the backend.
 The other member of the tuple is a help text the admin will show.

-See the :ref:`Backends <backends>` section how to setup the backend.
+See the :ref:`Backends <backends>` section how to setup the backend and finish the configuration.

 Usage
 -----